cabforum/smime/SBR.md

 1. Formal name of the Legal Entity;
 2. A registered assumed name for the Legal Entity (if included in the Subject);
+3. An organisational unit of the Legal Entity (if included in the Subject);
-3. An address of the Legal Entity (if included in the Subject);
+4. An address of the Legal Entity (if included in the Subject);
-4. Jurisdiction of Incorporation or Registration of the Legal Entity; and
+5. Jurisdiction of Incorporation or Registration of the Legal Entity; and
-5. Unique identifier and type of identifier for the Legal Entity.
+6. Unique identifier and type of identifier for the Legal Entity.

 The unique identifier SHALL be included in the Certificate `subject:organizationIdentifier` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) and [Appendix A](#appendix-a---registration-schemes).